Collaboration and translation

 Read about societal impactFunding for translational research can accelerate commercial and societal impact of early-stage technology

-Read about economic impact
+Read about environmental impact